SonicPy/SonicPy/docs/source/beforeyoubegin.rst

 About
 -----

-Sound velocity (\ :math:`v`) in a material can be estimated by an experimental measurements of the wave travel distance (\ :math:`d`) and the wave travel time (\ :math:`{\tau}`)
+Sound velocity (\ :math:`v`) in a material can be estimated using measurements of the wave travel distance (\ :math:`d`) and the wave travel time (\ :math:`{\tau}`)

 \ :math:`v = d/{\tau}`